SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 12
 Speed: 2
-Seal Speed: 6
+Seal Speed: 7

 Tags: Utility

 Effects:
-As described, you can control your direction in mid air.
 This can also be used when falling from any height, to slow yourself sufficiently to avoid being harmed by the impact from hitting the ground.
-This also has uses inside of a grapple to push against your opponent as they try to close in on you.
-Whenever you make a grapple roll, you can use this technique to give you \+3 to that grapple roll, even if it’s not your action.
+Also whenever you make a grapple roll, you can use this technique to give you \+3.

 ### **Fuuton: Taikyaku Haretsu \- Wind Release: Bursting Retreat**